Herpes: UK

-In the UK, the Herpes Association (now the Herpes Viruses Association) was started in 1982, becoming a registered charity with a Dept of Health grant in 1985.
+In the UK, the Herpes Association (now the Herpes Viruses Association) was started in 1982, becoming a registered charity with a Department of Health grant in 1985.
 The charity started as a string of local group meetings before acquiring an office and a national spread.

 Research

 Research has gone into vaccines for both prevention and treatment of herpes infections.

 As of October 2022, the U.S. FDA have not approved a vaccine for herpes.
 However, there are herpes vaccines currently in clinical trials, such as Moderna mRNA-1608.
-Unsuccessful clinical trials have been conducted for some glycoprotein subunit vaccines.
-As of 2017, the future pipeline includes several promising replication-incompetent vaccine proposals while two replication-competent (live-attenuated) HSV vaccine are undergoing human testing.

-A genomic study of the herpes simplex type 1 virus confirmed the human migration pattern theory known as the out-of-Africa hypothesis.
+A genomic study of the herpes simplex type 1 virus strongly aligns with the human migration pattern theory known as the out-of-Africa hypothesis.

+A 2019 systematic review and meta-analysis found low-quality evidence that recent infection or reactivation of HSV-1 or HSV type 1/2 unspecified may be associated with dementia or mild cognitive impairment.